Gifts of Stock

 In Canada, it is more tax-efficient to donate your publicly traded securities in certificate form or “in-kind” directly to the Belfry.
 The government encourages the giving of appreciated investments by potentially eliminating the taxes you must pay on such donations.
 Under normal circumstances, when you sell a publicy traded security, you are subject to income tax on 50% of the increase in value or capital gain.
 However, when you donate an appreciated investment to a registered charity, you don’t have to pay tax on any of the gain – the inclusion rate in income is 0%.

 For example, if you donate stock that was originally purchased for $1200 but now has a fair market value of $2000, you will receive a tax receipt from the Belfry for $2000 (valued as at date of transfer) and will not pay the tax on the capital gain of $800.

-To make a gift of securities, download this form (Microsoft word or pdf) and return it to your financial advisor.
+To make a gift of securities, click below to download the form in Word or PDF format and return it to your financial advisor.

 For more information, please contact Susan Stevenson at 250-385-6835 or email@example.com